 Rovaniemi is the designated terrestrial residence of Santa Claus, and therefore, it is only apparent that you can find fistfuls of Christmas clichés donning the cityscape.
 Here you can easily find your most favourite bearded person hanging out in the impressive Arctic Circle grotto.
 Not to mention the fact that reindeers and snow are aplenty here.
 So, this fantastic Finnish city is the place to be when it’s time to sing carols and wait for the stocking to get heavy.

 Ireland’s capital city is not only famous for its impressive resume of iconic structures and quaint little pubs, but there’s another realm of intrigue that this place holds.
 For a few years now, Dublin has played hosts to the mesmerising Smashing Times City of Dublin Parade, which is a colourful festival to honour the Winter Solstice.

-That said, the New Years’ eve is another spectacle when the streets are alive with traditional storytelling, ceili dancing and a fire ceremony to cap off the year.
-Events such as Luminosity and the Celtic Drum session (world’s largest) also set the mood around town.
+That said, New Years’ eve is another spectacle when the streets are alive with traditional storytelling, ceili dancing and a fire ceremony to cap off the year.
+Events such as Luminosity and the Celtic Drum session (the world’s largest) also set the mood around town.